 Image Attribution : Daniel Panesar

-Agriculture & Hydel Projects – Agriculture is the main occupation in the buffer area of the reserve, the irrigation of which is facilitated by the rivers originating from the reserve.
-The water from the rivers is also used for three hydroelectric power stations in the Tiger reserve.
+Agriculture & Hydel Projects – Agriculture remains the primary occupation in the buffer zones of the reserve.
+Farmers depend heavily on the rivers originating from KMTR for irrigation.
+Furthermore, the river systems support three hydroelectric power stations within the reserve, contributing to sustainable energy generation.

 Religious Significance & Aesthetic Value

-Ideal time to visit Kalakkad Mundanthurai Tiger Reserve
+Ideal time to visit Kalakad Mundanthurai Tiger Reserve

 1. Guided trekking for about 2 hours is available at a rate of Rs.
 200 per person (maximum of 10 persons) and Rs.
 1250 per trek (minimum of 5 persons).